Overall Goal of Alligator Management: Manage Florida's alligator population for its long-term well-being and the benefits of users.

 Nuisance Alligator Hotline: 866-FWC-GATOR

 NEW!
 The first application period for 2015 Statewide Alligator Harvest Program permits will begin at 10 a.m.
 EDT on April 20.
 The FWC will be implementing a new application process for this hunt.
-The application worksheet and map currently being developed.
+For more information on how to apply, go to the Statewide Alligator Hunt Permit page or view the application worksheet and alligator harvest unit map.

 NEW!
 Statewide Alligator Harvest Program permitting process survey results.
 In October we distributed a short online survey to help us determine if changes to the 2015 Statewide Alligator Harvest Program permitting process were needed.
 Thanks to all who participated; we truly value your input and feedback, and thank you for your interest in this unique hunting program.